atbcb/ICTTestingBaseline/docs/21TimedEvents.md

   * **Real-time Exception:** The time limit is a required part of a real-time event (for example, an auction), and no alternative to the time limit is possible; or
   * **Essential Exception:** The time limit is essential and extending it would invalidate the activity; or
   * **20 Hour Exception:** The time limit is longer than 20 hours.
-* To meet Conformance Requirement 5, all content (whether or not it is used to meet other success criteria) must meet the following SC's:
-   * 1.4.2 - Audio Control,
-   * 2.1.2 - No Keyboard Trap,
-   * 2.3.1 - Three Flashes or Below Threshold, and
-   * 2.2.2 - Pause, Stop, Hide.
 * Changing content is considered to be "in parallel" when it appears alongside other content.
 For example, a news flash updating across the bottom of a page would be considered changing content in parallel with other content when the page also presents a news video and text news articles (both examples of static content).
 A button allowing users to pause the changing content would not be considered other static content.
 * Moving, blinking, scrolling, and/or auto-updating is considered "essential" to an activity when, if removed, it would fundamentally change the information or functionality of the content, and information and functionality cannot be achieved in another way that would conform.
 * Notes from SC 2.2.2 Pause, Stop, Hide: